 Please support Navajo Nation in any way at this time.
-Donate, for example, to the Official Navajo Nation COVID-19 Relief Fund, Navajo and Hopi Families COVID-19 Relief Fund, Utah Tribal COVID-19 Relief, and Protect Native Elders and petition our leaders for more attention and support of our Indigenous peoples and families.
+Donate, for example, to the Official Navajo Nation COVID-19 Relief Fund, Navajo and Hopi Families COVID-19 Relief Fund, Utah Tribal COVID-19 Relief, and other relief organizations.
+Please petition our leaders for more attention and support of our Indigenous peoples and families.
 Learn more at Navajo Hopi COVID-19 Response.

 The Bluff Area Mutual Aid and the Rural Utah Project are also offering support to Navajo Nation and Indigenous communities in southeastern Utah, and you can volunteer (via this link on google forms) and donate (via this link on GoFundMe).